coxy1989/mlsabbatical/website/content/markdown/learning_log.md

 In the first episode we were privy to a chat with: Yan LeCun, Yoshua Benugo and Geoff Hinton.
 I'm aware of LeCun having downloaded the MNIST dataset from [his website](http://yann.lecun.com/exdb/mnist/) a while ago to do [clj_mnist](https://github.com/coxy1989/clj_mnist).
 I was also aware of Benugo as a co-author of the [deep learning bible](https://www.amazon.co.uk/Deep-Learning-Adaptive-Computation-Machine/dp/0262035618) and I've seen Hinton before in an interview with Andrew Ng in a coursera course - these guys are the Deep Learning Mafia.
 We also met Kevin Murphy who's a head honcho at google and the author of [Machine Learning a Probabalistic Perspective](https://www.amazon.co.uk/Machine-Learning-Probabilistic-Perspective-Computation/dp/0262018020) which is fighting it out with [Pattern Recognition and Machine Learning](https://www.amazon.co.uk/Pattern-Recognition-Learning-Information-Statistics/dp/0387310738) to be the canonical advanced level machine learining reference  - I'll hope to graduate onto these books in the not too distant future (I bought PRML last week for the odd flick through, to gauge how deep the pool is).

 In the second episode we met Ilya Sutskever.
-It was interesting hearing him talk about how he is suprised that gradient decent is an appropriate algorithm given the high-dimensional non-convex surfaces of the functions they are tasked with optimizing neural networks.
-He linked this to the AI winter, saying that in the 80s/90s people had failed to train deep neural networks for other reasons (badly initialized weights in paticular) and incorrectly concluded that optimizing deep NNs was not a tractable problem.
+He's an deep learning fan boy working at google.
+Amongst other things, he said he felt it was not well understood why it should be that gradient decent empirically appears to be an appropriate algorithm for finding good paramaters for deep NNs given the high-dimensional non-convex surface of the function they are tasked with optimizing.
+He linked this to the AI winter, saying that in the 80s/90s people had failed to train deep neural networks for other reasons (badly initialized weights in paticular) and incorrectly concluded that the optimisation problem posed by deep NNs was intractable.
 In the third episode the host dug out a relevant paper from Yoshua Bengio’s Lab entitled: "Identifying and attacking the saddle point problem in high-dimensional non-convex optimization", the paper contains empirical and theoretical evidence that saddle points are more frequently the cause of slow training in large NNs than local minima, the paper also proposes some approaches for tackling this problem.

 Summary